General information on the country Nepal:

 Commerce has been a major occupation in Nepal since early times.
 Being situated at the crossroads of the ancient trans-Himalayan trade route, trading is second nature to the Nepalese people.
 Foreign trade is characterized mainly by the import of manufactured products and export of agricultural raw materials.
 Nepal imports manufactured goods and petroleum products worth about US$ 1 billion annually.
 The value of exports is about US$ 315 million.
 Woolen carpets are Nepal's largest export, earning the country over US$ 135 million per year Garment exports account for more than US$ 74 million and handicraft goods bring in about US$ 1 million.
 Other important exports are pulses, hides and skins, jute and medicinal herbs.

-In 1999, a total of 491,504 tourists visited Nepal, making tourism one of the largest industries in the Kingdom.
+Tourism is one of the major industry for its economic and enployment.
 This sector has been expanding rapidly since its inception in 1950.
-Thanks to Nepal's natural beauty, rich cultural heritage and the diversity of sight-seeing and adventure opportunities available.
+In 1999, a total of 491,504 tourists visited Nepal and this number increasing every year so Nepal expects 20 million from 2021 AD.
+This has been possible necause of Nepal's natural beauty, rich cultural heritage and the diversity of sight-seeing and adventure opportunities available with great hospitality.
 At one time, tourism used to be the biggest foreign currency earner for the country.
-Nepal earned over US$ 152 million from tourism in 1998.

 24/7 CUSTOMER SUPPORT+977-9851036471